 Preheat oven to 350.

 Once the butter is evenly cut into the flour, slowly add 1 c. dairy-free milk to the bowl and fold the mixture together just until combined.
 Don’t over mix.

 Remove the dough from the bowl.
-It will be a bit wet.
+It will be shaggy wet.

-Place it onto a large cutting board generously covered with flour.
+Place wet dough onto a large cutting board generously covered with 2 tablespoons of flour.

-Once the dough is no longer sticky, shape both portions into flat circles a half inch thick using your hands.
+Once the dough is no longer sticky, shape the dough into one or two flat circles a half inch thick using your hands.
 No rolling pin needed.

-Cut both circles into 8 even triangles with a chef knife, making 16 total mini scones.
+Cut each circle into 8 even triangles with a chef knife.

 Transfer the scones to a baking sheet. (affiliate link)

-Bake 30 minutes or until golden brown.
+At 350 degrees, bake 25-30 minutes or until golden brown.
 We go 30 minutes for baked milk protocol and because they turn out best that way.